djsoul6/Harlan_T_Wood/pub/Collaboratory_Now/index.md

 Collaboratory Now
 -----------------

-I am personally getting pretty fed up with our collective scenius leaking out in dribbles across hundreds of facebook threads that are subsequently unfindable unless you look in +Zaq Mosher's google docs ( <https://docs.google.com/folder/d/0B5PC4hPnRiAYWUpkQmRkOEUwN1k/edit?pli=1> ) {sad face}.
+I am personally getting pretty fed up with our collective scenius leaking out in dribbles across hundreds of facebook threads that are subsequently unfindable unless you they are indexed in [Zaq Mosher's google docs](https://docs.google.com/folder/d/0B5PC4hPnRiAYWUpkQmRkOEUwN1k/edit?pli=1) {sad face}.
 I also have major concerns about the ownership of the IP generated in FB.
 My ideal would be to generate material in a "collaboratory" elsewhere (I vote for github or better to start), and cross-post content or links to FB / G+ / T / statusnet / etc.

 _Q: What do I mean by collaboratory?_